software-mansion/react-native-screens/native-stack/README.md

 Boolean indicating whether the navigation bar is translucent.
 Only supported on iOS.

+#### `headerTopInsetEnabled`

+A Boolean to that lets you opt out of insetting the header.
+You may want to * set this to `false` if you use an opaque status bar.
+Defaults to `true`.
+Insets are always applied on iOS because the header cannot be opaque.
+Only supported on Android.

 #### `headerLargeTitle`

 Boolean used to set a native property to prefer a large title header (like in iOS setting).